 There are many forms of business liability, and as the technological practices of businesses evolve, so do the liability considerations.

-- Employee wages (including benefits offered, such as pension, insurance, retirement, etc.)
+- Employee wages and benefits (such as insurance, 401k payments, etc.).

 By definition, personal liability is “a financial obligation for which an individual is responsible and which may be satisfied out of his or her assets.”

-In other words, your personal assets can be substituted as payment for unsettled business debts.
+In other words, without a formal organizational structure (i.e. if you’re operating as a sole proprietorship or partnership) your personal assets can be substituted as payment for unsettled business debts.

 Piercing the Corporate Veil and Business Liability in Virginia